jupyter/nbgrader/paper/paper.md

 nbgrader has expanded to support a number of other features, including the ability to handle multiple courses on the same JupyterHub instance; the option to either include or hide autograder tests; customizable late penalties; and support for importing assignment files downloaded from a Learning Management System (LMS).

 # Statement of Need

-The use of computational methods has become increasingly widespread in fields outside of computer science.
+The use of computational methods has become increasingly widespread in fields outside of computer science [@wing2008computational].
 As these disciplines begin to require computational tools, undergraduate curricula also begin to include topics in programming and computer science.
-However, because students are focused on the discipline that is the object of their study—and programming is likely a secondary interest—teaching students through traditional computer science offerings is not always effective [@Cortina2007; @Forte2005; @Guzdial2005].
-While there are visual programming languages such as Raptor [@Carlisle2004] and Scratch [@Resnick2009] that are intended to be easy and enjoyable for non-computer science majors to learn, they lack specialized tools such as numerical or data visualization libraries, which are required for effective work in domain sciences.
+However, because students are focused on the discipline that is the object of their study—and programming is likely a secondary interest—teaching students through traditional computer science offerings is not always effective [@Cortina2007; @Forte2005;
+@Guzdial2005].
+While there are visual programming languages such as Raptor [@Carlisle2004] and Scratch [@Resnick2009] that are intended to be easy and enjoyable for those unfamiliar with programming to learn, they lack specialized tools such as numerical or data visualization libraries, which are required for effective work in domain sciences.
 A hybrid approach is to teach students computational concepts in an interactive environment where it is possible to quickly write, test, and tweak small units of code.
 Many such environments exist, including Mathematica [@mathematica], Maple [@maple], MATLAB [@matlab], Sage [@sage] and IPython [@PerezGranger2007].

 In recent years, the IPython project introduced the *Jupyter notebook* [@kluyver2016jupyter], an interface that is conducive to interactive and